Frequently Asked Questions

 • The individual must have made significant contributions to Nova Scotia or to a particular region, community or field.

-GUIDELINES FOR THE SELECTION OF RECIPIENTS
+SELECTION OF RECIPIENTS

 • The awarding of the medal should focus on the achievements of persons who have helped to build the Nova Scotia of today, including seniors, volunteers, veterans, and youth;